saurabhsingh13no/virtual-wallet/README.md

 ## UML Diagram

-Following UML diagram indicates the database tables and thier interaction which I am using.
+Refer to the follwing UML diagram indicating the database tables and their intersactions.

 <a href="https://ibb.co/nJNLOp"><img src="https://preview.ibb.co/b74Zip/UML-2.png" alt="UML-2" border="0"></a>